Kunwara

-Kunwara (Bachelor) is a 2000 Indian Hindi comedy film directed by David Dhawan, with cinematography by Chota K. Naidu, and was released on July 21, 2000.
+Kunwara (transl:Bachelor) is a 2000 Indian Hindi romantic comedy film directed by David Dhawan, with cinematography by Chota K. Naidu, and was released on July 21, 2000.
 The film stars Govinda, Urmila Matondkar, Nagma, Om Puri, Kader Khan and Johnny Lever in lead roles.
 The film is a remake of the Telugu film Bavagaru Bagunnara which itself was loosely inspired from the Hollywood movie A Walk in the Clouds.

 Plot

 Raju and Urmila meet in New Zealand and fall in love.
 They plan to meet again very soon in India.
 On the way, Raju meets a woman named Sharmila, a heartbroken, suicidal pregnant woman who tells Raju of her cruel boyfriend.
 In order to save her respect, Raju decides to play her husband's role, and they return together to Sharmila's home, where he meets her family.
 However, soon enough, Raju finds out that Urmila is none other than Sharmila's sister.